-Bipartisan bribes for overpricing drugs: this is the accusation of the Greek magistrates, who however end up in the meat mincer of the parties.
+Bipartisan bribes to overprice drugs: this is the accusation of the Greek magistrates, which however end up in the meat grinder of the parties.
 The role of the US Justice Department was decisive in the investigations, which raised the curtain on an annual profit of 500 million euros.
 3000 page booklet.

-But the 200 thousand euros would be only the tip of a iceberg much larger, since according to the current minister of justice, Stavros Kontonis, Novartis allegedly corrupted "thousands” of doctors and civil servants to promote his products.
-The new fact is that the investigation also affects twenty people (between journalists, managers, directors of the Asl, doctors and scientific informants) directly involved from April 2011 to May 2012 in the creation of black backgrounds.
-According to the magistrates at least one million euros, but probably many more since the economic advantage calculated for the pharmaceutical giant from the favors of Greek politics, it was around 500 million a year, despite the spending review imposed by Troika.
-The report was also enriched by a report prepared by the American Department of Justice on the basis of investigations carried out by the FBI which states that some media were used by Novartis to pay bribes and to launder money.
-The paper states that “i government officials and the health minister were paid for registration and the introduction of new products on the market and protection against price increases.
-In 2011-2012 the pharmaceutical industry suffered reductions high prices.
-But Novartis did not have such a reduction for his cancer drugs, while for other drugs there are negligible reductions”.
+But the 200 thousand euros would be just the tip of a iceberg much wider, since according to the current minister of justice, Stavros Kontonis, Novartis allegedly bribed “thousands” of doctors and civil servants to promote his products.
+The new fact is that the investigation also touches winds people (among journalists, managers, directors of local health authorities, doctors and scientific representatives) directly involved from April 2011 to May 2012 in the creation of slush funds.
+According to the magistrates, at least one million euros, but probably many more since the economic advantage calculated for the pharmaceutical giant by the favors of Greek politics, it was around 500 million a year, despite the spending reviews set by Troika.
+To enrich the file also a report drawn up by the US Department of Justice on the basis of the investigations carried out by the FBI which states that some media have been used by Novartis to pay bribes and to launder money.
+The paper states that “i government officials and the minister of health were paid for the registration and introduction of new products on the market and protection against price increases.
+In 2011-2012 the pharmaceutical industry suffered reductions of high price.
+But Novartis has not had such a reduction for its own oncological drugs, while for other drugs negligible reductions”.

-Accusations for former ministers drop Evangelis Venizelos, Andreas Lykouretzos and Georgios Koutroumanis and for the former Prime Minister Panagiotis Pikrammenos.
-Nea Dimokratia's opposition rejects the accusations.
-According to the spokesperson Sofia Zacharaki the Tsipras government "panicked by the events public against the agreement of Prespa he invented what claims to be the biggest scandal since the founding of the Greek state to discredit ten of his political rivals.”
-The response of the Syriza government is entrusted to the speaker Dimitri Tzanakopoulos according to which the case "completely terrified the powers of the old establishment and led to reactions that are indicative of its mentality", adding that Nea Dimokratia and supply they are trying to intimidate prosecutors.
-Just the National Association of Prosecutors Greece, after the attacks from several sides to the magistrates, in an official note reacted against the offensive comments of the parties involved, underlining the fact that they are already forced to "exercise their constitutional duty in adverse conditions" by way austerity due to the crisis.
+Instead, the charges for the former ministers are dropped Evangelis Venizelos, Andreas Lykouretzos and Georgios Koutroumanis and for former premier Panagiotis Pikrammenos.
+The opposition of Nea Dimokratia rejects the accusations.
+According to the spokeswoman Sofia Zacharaki the Tsipras government “in a panic over the manifestations public against the agreement of Overslept he concocted what he purports to be the biggest scandal since the founding of the Greek state to discredit ten of his political rivals.”
+The response of the Syriza government is entrusted to the speaker Dimitri Tzanakopoulos that the case has “completely terrorized the powers that be in the old establishment and led to reactions that are indicative of its mentality,” adding that Nea Dimokratia and supply they are trying to intimidate prosecutors.
+Just the National Association of Prosecutors tracksuit, after the attacks from various quarters on the magistrates, in an official note he reacted against the offensive comments of the parties involved, emphasizing the fact that they are already forced to "exercise their constitutional duty in adverse conditions" due to of austerity due to the crisis.